vsajip/kscript/README.md

 Enhanced scripting support for [Kotlin](https://kotlinlang.org/) on *nix-based systems.

-Kotlin has a limited support for scripting already but it's not (yet) feature-rich enough to be fun.
+Kotlin has some built-in support for scripting already but it is not yet feature-rich enough to be a viable alternative in the shell.

 In particular this wrapper around `kotlinc-jvm -script` adds
 * Compiled script caching (using md5 checksums)
-* Automatic dependency resolution via gradle-style resource locators
+* Dependency declarations using gradle-style resource locators and automatic dependency resolution with maven
+* More options to provide scripts including interpreter mode, reading from stdin, local files or URLs
+* Embedded configuration for Kotlin runtime options
+* Support library to ease the writing of Kotlin scriptlets

+Taken all these features together, `kscript` provides an easy-to-use, very flexible, and almost zero-overhead solution to write self-contained mini-applications with Kotlin.

 ## Installation